kaiachain/kaia-docs/docs/references/sdk/caver-js/get-started.md

 In order to detect the interfaces implemented by the KIP-17 token contract, you can use `caver.kct.kip17.detectInterface(contractAddress)` or `kip17.detectInterface()`.

-Below is a code on how to detect the implemented interfaces for the KIP-17 token contract deployed on Kaia using static methods provided in `caver.kct.kip17`.
+Below is a code on how to detect the implemented interfaces for the KIP-17 token contract deployed on Klaytn using static methods provided in `caver.kct.kip17`.

 ```javascript
 // test.js